OpenEvalProject/evals/manuscripts/elife-102151/v1/manuscript.md

 In microglia, levels of ASAH1 and SGPL1 were significantly increased at 48 hr after NMDA-treatment (Figure 1n; Figure 1—source data 1).
 In cone photoreceptors, only ASAH1 was significantly decreased following NMDA-treatment (Figure 1; Figure 1—source data 1).
 In bipolar cells, there were significant decreases in levels of S1PR1 and CERS6 following NMDA-treatment (Figure 1n; Figure 1—source data 1).
 In amacrine cells, there were significant decreases in levels of S1PR1, ASAH1, and CERS6 following NMDA-treatment (Figure 1n; Figure 1—source data 1).
 In RGCs, there were significant decreases in expression levels of CERS6 and SGPL1 at different times after NMDA-treatment (Figure 1; Figure 1—source data 1).
 There were no significant changes in S1P-related genes in rod photoreceptors or horizontal cells in damaged retinas (not shown).
 Collectively, these findings indicate that there is dynamic expression of genes related to S1P synthesis and degradation in retinal neurons, and this may impact signaling through S1PR1 in MG.

-## Validation of patterns of expression of S1PR1, S1PR3, and SPHK1
+### Validation of patterns of expression of S1PR1, S1PR3, and SPHK1

 To validate some of the findings from scRNA-seq libraries, we performed fluorescence in situ hybridization (FISH) on normal and NMDA-damaged retinas.
 We applied antibodies to S1pr1 and Sphk1 (Santa Cruz, sc-48356; Novus, NB120-11424; Bioss, bs-2652R), but these antibodies did not reveal plausible patterns of labeling (not shown).
 By comparison, FISH for S1PR1 revealed distinct puncta that were concentrated around the Sox2-positive nuclei of resting MG in undamaged retinas, consistent with scRNA-seq data (Figure 2a, b).
 100% of the Sox2-positive MG nuclei in the inner nuclear layer (INL) were associated with S1PR1 FISH puncta (Figure 2b).
 In damaged retinas at 3 HPI (hour post injury), S1PR1 was significantly reduced in the INL and very few puncta were observed in close proximity to MG nuclei (Figure 2b).
 At 48 and 72 HPI, S1PR1 signal increased and was observed with Sox2+ nuclei of MG that were delaminated away from the middle of the INL (Figure 2b).
 In undamaged retinas, we found very few S1PR3 FISH puncta associated with MG nuclei and across the retina (Figure 2c, d).
 In contrast, we identified S1PR3 puncta associated with some MG nuclei at 48 HPI; these results are consistent with scRNA data (Figure 2d).
 In undamaged retinas, we found SPHK1 FISH puncta associated with MG nuclei, consistent with scRNA-seq data (Figure 2e, f).
 At 48HPI, we observed an increase in SPHK1 FISH puncta associated with delaminating MG nuclei, which was similar to findings from scRNA-seq data (Figure 2e, f).

 ![Figure 2.](https://cdn.elifesciences.org/articles/102151/elife-102151-fig2-v1.jpg)

-**Figure 2.:** S1PR1, S1PR3, and SPHK1.Retinas were obtained from undamaged, saline-treated eyes and eyes injected with NMDA at 3, 48, or 72 hr after treatment.
+**Figure 2.:** Retinas were obtained from undamaged, saline-treated eyes and eyes injected with NMDA at 3, 48, or 72 hr after treatment.
 Retinal sections were labeled with antibodies to Sox2 (red) or FISH probes to S1PR1 (green puncta; b), S1PR3 (cyan puncta; d), or SPHK1 (green puncta; f).
 Dot plots illustrate the average expression (heatmap) and percent expressed (dot size) for S1PR1, S1PR3, and SPHK1 in Müller glia (MG) from different treatments and replicates (rep1 or rep2) (a, c, e).
 Significance of difference was determined by using a Wilcox rank sum with Bonferoni correction.
 Hollow arrows indicate MG nuclei labeled for Sox2 alone and solid arrows indicate MG nuclei associated with numerous FISH puncta.
 Calibration bars in panels b, d ,and f represent 50 µm.
 Areas indicated by cyan or yellow are enlarged twofold in adjacent panels.
 Abbreviations: ONL – outer nuclear layer, INL – inner nuclear layer, IPL – inner plexiform layer, GCL – ganglion cell layer, ns – not significant, NMDA – N-methyl-D-aspartate.

-## Activation of cell signaling pathways by S1P
+### Activation of cell signaling pathways by S1P

 S1P signaling is known to activate different cell signaling pathways including MAPK and PI3K/mTor, and crosstalk with pro-inflammatory pathways such as NFκB (reviewed by Cui et al., 2022).
 Alternatively, activation of S1PRs can activate Jak/Stat signaling, which upregulates the immediate early gene Egr1 (Gurgui et al., 2010; Liang et al., 2013; Sato et al., 2000).
 To probe for the activation of different cell signaling pathways in the retina, we delivered S1P to undamaged eyes and collected retinas 24 hr later.
 In retinas treated with exogenous S1P, levels of pS6 and pSTAT3 levels were significantly increased in MG (Figure 3a, b).
 By comparison, levels of pERK1/2 and cFos were unaffected by S1P-treatment (Figure 3a, b).
 We did not observe significant changes in the total number of microglia in the retina, indicating that S1P delivery did not initiate any recruitment of macrophages into the retina (Figure 3c, d).
 However, we found that S1P-treatment significantly increased the accumulation of microglia to the inner limiting membrane (Figure 3c, d).
 Collectively, these data indicate that the signaling pathways activated by S1P include Jak/Stat and mTOR, but not MAPK.
 These pathways are predominantly activated in MG, and high levels of S1P may elicit a migratory response in resident retinal microglia.
 S1P receptor transcripts are not highly expressed in microglia (see Figure 1); it is most probable that this response is elicited indirectly through S1PRs expressed by MG and secondary production of chemotactic signaling.
 There are no reliable cell-level readouts of NFκB signaling in the chick retina (Palazzo et al., 2020).
 Thus, we did not probe for activation of NFκB in retinas treated with S1P.